jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - indicate ganglia-gmetad on the monitoring server to the head host of the cluster
 - add host and service definitions to the nagios-core on the monitoring server related to the metrics of hosts in the cluster

-### Prepare an erikube-like inventory file
+### Prepare an inventory file for a single cluster

-The operations for a single cluster are designed to be applied using an inventory file from the playbook installing erikube with a little modification.
-An example of the modified inventory file is given in a file named `erikube_test_hosts`:
+An example of the modified inventory file is given in a file named `single_cluster_test_hosts`:

     node1 ansible_host=10.xxx.xxx.30
     node2 ansible_host=10.xxx.xxx.31